Vineet Arora, MD, MAPP

 the World Health Organizations’ World Alliance for Patient Safety and regularly addresses the U.S.

 Congress on patient safety issues.
 He is Senior Vice President of Patient Safety and Quality and Director

 of the Armstrong Institute for Patient Safety and Quality at Johns Hopkins Medicine.
 Dr. Pronovost blogs

-Points from Pronovost
+care at his blog Points from Pronovost

 Stephen Raab, MD

 Dr. Raab is Professor of Pathology, University of Washington, Seattle, Washington.
 Dr. Raab practices